Dear readers of ADxS.org, please forgive the disruption.

 • Heart disease15

-• Disturbances of the repolarization phase, identical to ischemic heart disease but without any thrombotic occlusions of the coronary arteries
+• Disorders of the repolarization phase, identical to ischemic heart disease, but without any thrombotic occlusion of the coronary arteries

 • Flattened or inverted (negative) T-waves